 In this scenario, what has happened is that your profile in Firefox cannot let go of the Lock.
-In simple words, If a process puts a lock on certain files so nobody else can use it.
-Whenever an application is closed, it quits access on files it uses.
+In simple words, If a process locks certain files so nobody else can use it.
+Whenever an application is closed, it quits access to the files it uses.
 In our case, Firefox may have shut down abnormally, leaving the lock in place.
 Follow the steps to remove the lock.

 1] Use Task Manager

 Open Task Manager and terminate all firefox.exe processes.
 Wait for a few seconds and then see if you can run Firefox browser now.

 You can also try clicking on the Close Firefox button of the “Firefox is already running” dialog box.
 The developers have included a nifty trick which gets executed when you click on the close button.
 It will dismiss the dialog, end the Firefox process(es) and, after a few seconds, will automatically restart Firefox.